questdb/dasher-fe/README.md

 Thanks for your interest in joining the team.

+The following is designed to take about 2-4 hours.

+Or "one solid working block".

+There is no deadline.

+However, we do have lots of folks applying, so keep that in mind!

+Time is of the essence.

 ## The task

 This exercise is designed to mirror a realistic dev scenario.